jasonhemann/minimal-mistakes/syllabus.md

 ## Plagiarism & Cheating

-Cheating refers to copying or submitting as your own, with or without consent, someone else’s work as your own.
+In this context, cheating refers to copying or submitting as your own, with or without consent, someone else’s work as your own.
 Misrepresentation of someone else’s work as one’s own is a grave violation of academic ethics.
 This includes copying from someone else answers to questions during an examination as well as copying programs from internet sources.
 Plagiarism refers to using someone else’s work in your own and not properly crediting the authors of that work.
 This includes adapting someone else’s code to solve a problem or write a program.
 There will be no tolerance for cheating and plagiarism in this course.
 Any material that is not entirely your own work needs to be properly indicated and cited.
 This includes any work produced together with fellow students.
 You MUST indicate any sources of help outside of the course text(s) and your own work, including the names of students with whom you worked, internet resources or other sources of help.
 Failure to do so constitutes a violation of academic integrity.
 When in doubt, ask your instructor.
 Violations of academic integrity will lead to a score of zero on the offending assignment and likely an immediately failing grade for the course.

 ## Academic Accommodations